mchirino89/mchirino89.github.io/_posts/swift/2021-05-03-documentation-in-practice.md

 > “Without Knowledge, action is useless and knowledge without action is futile.” ― Abu Bakr

 If you ended up here, chances are you know you should document your code and currently aren't doing it.
 Well, let me tell you it's not enough to document it, this information **MUST** be easily accesible by anyone who wants to use it.
-But on the bright side, the fact that you're here instead of procrastinating in Twitter or elsewhere shows progress on your behalf.
+But on the bright side, the fact that you're here instead of procrastinating in Twitter shows progress on your behalf.
 Good for you 👏🏽

 On the other hand, if you're still uncertain about documenting regularly (you might even think you write code so well it documents itself), then please bare with me while I make my case.
-This post will be break down into sections so feel free to skip ahead into a specific one for your needs
+This post will be broken down into sections so feel free to skip ahead into a specific one, depending on your needs

 - [Why documenting matters](#why-documenting-matters)
 - [How to do it effectively](#how-to-do-it-effectively)